ucx

 Shifts the contents of the buffer by the given offset.

 If the offset is positive, the contents are shifted to the right.
 If auto extension is enabled, the buffer grows, if necessary.
 In case the auto extension fails, this function returns a non-zero value and no contents are changed.
-If auto extension is disabled, the contents that do not fit into the buffer are discarded.
+When the auto extension is disabled, the contents that do not fit into the buffer are discarded.

 If the offset is negative, the contents are shifted to the left where the first shift bytes are discarded.
 The new size of the buffer is the old size minus the absolute shift value.
 If this value is larger than the buffer size, the buffer is emptied (but not cleared, see the security note below).

-The buffer position gets shifted alongside with the content but is kept within the boundaries of the buffer.
+The buffer position gets shifted alongside the content but is kept within the boundaries of the buffer.

 Note

-For situations where off_t is not large enough, there are specialized cxBufferShiftLeft() and cxBufferShiftRight() functions using a size_t as parameter type.
+For situations where off_t is not large enough, there are specialized cxBufferShiftLeft() and cxBufferShiftRight() functions using a size_t as the parameter type.

 Attention